Five things to know about your Swiss bank account before emigrating

 The Organisation of the Swiss Abroad (OSA)External link compiles a database and provides helpful advice on managing bank fees for expats.External link

-Edited by Giannis Mavris.
-Translated from German by David Kelso Kaufher/amva
+Adapted from German by David Kelso Kaufher/amva

 In compliance with the JTI standards